Permethrin

 1. Why is permethrin more dangerous for cats than for dogs?

-Cats have a genetic enzyme deficiency that limits their ability to glucuronidate in the liver.
-This enzyme is essential for the breakdown and excretion of permethrin.
-As a result, the active ingredient remains in the cat’s body longer and can lead to severe signs of poisoning.
+Cats have a genetically determined enzyme defect that limits their ability to glucuronidate in the liver.
+This enzyme is essential for the breakdown and elimination of permethrin.
+As a result, the active substance remains in the cat’s body longer and can lead to severe poisoning symptoms.

 After applying a permethrin-containing spot-on product to a dog, cats should not have close contact with the treated animal for at least 72 hours.
-The active ingredient spreads in the dog’s fur and on its skin and can transfer to the cat upon contact.
+The active substance spreads in the dog’s fur and on its skin and can transfer to the cat upon Contact.

 3. Which symptoms of permethrin poisoning require immediate veterinary attention?

 Any sign of permethrin poisoning requires immediate veterinary attention.
-Particularly alarming are muscle tremors, seizures, ataxia, excessive salivation, vomiting, and respiratory distress.
+Particularly alarming are Muscle tremors, Seizures, Coordination disorders, excessive salivation, Vomiting, and shortness of breath.
 The earlier treatment begins, the better the prognosis.

 4. Are there safe alternatives to permethrin for parasite control in cats?

 Yes, there are numerous antiparasitics approved and safe for cats.
-These include active ingredients such as fipronil, selamectin, fluralaner, imidacloprid, and combination products.
-Your veterinarian can advise you on the suitable products for your cat.
+These include active ingredients such as fipronil, selamectin, fluralaner, imidacloprid, and combination preparations.
+Your veterinarian can advise you on suitable products for your cat.

 Use lukewarm water and a mild shampoo (not flea shampoo).
 Wear gloves to protect yourself.
 Wash the fur thoroughly and rinse extensively.
 Repeat the process 2-3 times.
-Afterward, dry the cat with a towel and keep it warm.
-Be sure to consult a veterinarian, even if no symptoms are visible.
+Then dry the cat with a towel and keep it warm.
+Always consult a veterinarian, even if no symptoms are visible.

 6. Can a cat die from permethrin poisoning?

 Yes, without appropriate veterinary treatment, permethrin poisoning in cats can be fatal.
-The mortality rate for untreated severe poisonings is over 70%.
+The mortality rate in untreated severe poisonings is over 70%.

 7. How long does it take for a cat to recover from permethrin poisoning?

 The recovery time depends on the severity of the poisoning.
-In mild cases and with early treatment, symptoms can subside within 24-48 hours.
-For severe poisonings, full recovery can take several days to a week.
+In mild cases and with early treatment, symptoms may subside within 24-48 hours.
+In severe poisonings, full recovery can take several days to a week.

 8. Can dogs also suffer from permethrin poisoning?